Gkcloud5/Better-future/Learning/Network/01-Fundamentals/03/02Protocol/Border Gateway Protocol in network.md

 * Border gateway protocol is the postal service of the internet.
 	* Someone submits data via the internet, BGP is responsible for looking at all of the available paths that data could travel and picking the best route
 		* which usually means hopping between  [[Autonomous systems in network|AS]]
-* BGP is the protocol
+* BGP is the protocol that makes the internet work by enabling data routing.